Last updated on June 18th, 2025 at 06:46 pm

 - Check the oil, drain and replace.
 There should be a dip stick.

-- Run the generator 5 minutes once a month during hurricane season.
-Ideally, you should be running it once a month all year, but few do.
+- Run the generator 5 minutes once every month or two during hurricane season.
+Ideally, you should start it up once a month throughout the year, but few do.
 (I’m guilty, too.)

 Caution: Test the generator outdoors.
 Carbon dioxide emissions can kill you if the fumes are trapped in the house or garage.